 In an era of litigators, Patrick Arenz is a trial lawyer.
 He handles high-stakes disputes for a diverse set of clients, ranging from Fortune 100 companies to small inventor-led companies and individuals.
 His practice focuses on patent and copyright infringement matters, trade secret misappropriation, breach of contract disputes, and business and individual tort cases.
 In five separate enforcement efforts for inventor-led companies, he has secured eight-figure licensing revenues for each client.
 He is equally adept at representing defendants, and has handled competitor-versus-competitor patent cases on both sides of the “v.”
 His cases have garnered media attention from outlets including The New York Times, Star Tribune, and even “The Tonight Show with Jimmy Fallon.”
 Based on his accomplishments, Patrick was selected for the Minneapolis/St Paul Business Journal’s 40 Under 40 list, named a Minnesota Attorney of the Year in 2018, and named a Legal Media Group Americas Rising Star 2019 Winner for Best in Litigation: Trial Lawyer.

 Patrick has honed his trial skills in courtrooms across the country, and spent his early career working alongside renowned trial lawyers, like Ronald J. Schutz.
 He has since tried a wide range of cases, including patent infringement, breach of contract, personal injury, and felony-criminal defense cases.
 In 2016, he tried a breach of license dispute over unpaid royalties, and obtained a $5.7 million verdict that settled on appeal for $13.5 million.
+More recently, he obtained a final judgment in excess of $2 million in favor of his client following a jury verdict against a former employee accused of misappropriating confidential information.
 Many of Patrick’s cases have resolved successfully before trial, driven by his preparation and readiness for trial.

 Patrick is passionate about ensuring access to justice for all, not just those who can afford it.
 From 2015 through 2018, he chaired Robins Kaplan’s Pro Bono Committee.
 Under his leadership, The American Lawyer ranked the firm as having the fourth-best pro bono program in the country.
 Law360 and The National Law Journal, among other national publications, also recognized the firm’s program during his tenure.
 As chair, Patrick led by example.
 In 2017, he obtained what is reported to be the first-ever verdict in a civil sex tourism case; the jury awarded $950,000 to his client after finding that she had been sexually assaulted in Laos at the age of 14 by a 43-year-old U.S. citizen.
 He also serves as a Special Assistant Attorney General for the State of Illinois in the state’s suit against the City of Chicago for police misconduct and civil rights violations.
 The ABA recognized Patrick’s dedication to pro bono work by awarding him its prestigious Pro Bono Publico Award in 2018, and Public Justice named him one of four finalists for Trial Lawyer of the Year.

-Lead trial counsel in Covidien v.
+Trial counsel in Covidien v.
 Esch in which a federal jury in the District of Massachusetts held the defendant, a former Covidien employee, liable for breaching his contracts with Covidien by disclosing and using confidential information to start his own company.
+Final judgment exceeded $2 million.

 Trial counsel in Megdal Associates LLC v.
 La-Z-Boy, Inc, (S.D.
 Fla.
 2016), a case in which a federal jury in Fort Lauderdale awarded our client, Megdal Associates, $5.7 million for breach of a technology license agreement.
 The award was increased to $6 million with the award of prejudgment interest.
 While the case was pending on appeal, it settled with La-Z-Boy, paying Megdal Associates $13.5 million.